 After our marriage but some time before our first son was born, my wife gifted me A.A.
-Milne’s The Complete Tales of Winnie-the-Pooh.
-Published in 1994, it compiles the two Winnie-the-Pooh books: Winnie-the-Pooh (1926) and The House at Pooh Corner (1928).
+Milne’s The Complete Tales of Winnie-the-Pooh, which compiles the two Winnie-the-Pooh books: Winnie-the-Pooh (1926) and The House at Pooh Corner (1928).

 This particular edition is beatiful.
-Hardcover, complete with a ribbon marker, full color original illustrations by Ernest H. Shepard (which is a must, as fun as Disney’s permutations are), it really is a great addition to a home library, espeically one intended to be passed on to the next generation.
-It’s a $40 book, but on Amazon.com you can get it at a steal for $25.20.
+Hardcover, complete with a ribbon marker, full color original illustrations by Ernest H. Shepard (which is a must, as fun as Disney’s permutations are) — it really is a great addition to a home library, espeically one intended to be passed on to the next generation.

-In 2006, when Winnie-the-Pooh turned 80, another beautiful edition was published to celebrate, tempting my wife and I to invest more money not just in our library but in Winnie-the-Pooh.
-This one, also hardback, sports a die-cut window in the dust jacket, revealing the art on the cover.
-Here each book is sold separately for $20, but again it’s a steal on Amazon (.com and .co.uk) with a total cost around $26.
-(And no, I’m getting nothing from Amazon by bringing them into this).
+In 2006, when Winnie-the-Pooh turned 80, each book was published in another beautiful edition to celebrate, tempting my wife and I to invest more money not just in our library but in Winnie-the-Pooh.
+These, also hardback, sport a die-cut window in the dust jacket, revealing the art on the cover.

 Here is Edward Bear, coming downstairs now, bump, bump, bump, on the back of his head, behind Christopher Robin.
 It is, as far as he knows, the only way of coming downstairs, but sometimes he feels that there really is another way, if only he could stop bumping for a moment and think of it.
 And then he feels that perhaps there isn’t.
 Anyhow, here he is at the bottom, and ready to be introduced to you.
 Winnie-the-Pooh.